gpalleschi/holybible_api/README.md

 ####Ex.

-Ge.1:2-3
+Ge.1:2-3 - Genesis chapter 1 from verses 2 to 3
-Le.4
+Le.4     - Leviticus chapter 4
-Ru
+Ru       - All Ruth

-You can specify more than one extraction separating each other with ;.
+You can specify more than one extraction, separating each other with character ; (Ex.
+Num.12:1-2;Deu.1:3;Jona:1)

 ####Examples :